rushiagr/npf/content/blog/openstack-in-an-hour-with-devstack.md

 2. Installs all the dependencies these OpenStack projects have -- both in the form of Ubuntu packages, and also the Python "PIP" repositories.
 3. Starts all the OpenStack services with a default configuration.

 Bringing down the DevStack-created cloud is easy too -- just invoke the `unstack.sh` script, and all the services are down again, freeing up the memory that these services consume.
-I'll talk about `rejoin-stack.sh` in some time.
 Let's get started before I start writing at lengths again :)

 Execute the `stack.sh` script

 	r@ra:~/devstack$ ./stack.sh

 	################################################################################
 	ENTER A PASSWORD TO USE FOR THE DATABASE.
 	################################################################################
 	This value will be written to your localrc file so you don't have to enter it again.
 Use only alphanumeric characters.
 	If you leave this blank, a random default value will be used.
 	Enter a password now: